— | Naomi Wolf in Misconceptions |

 The formal Midwife Training program in the country is a two-year program that requires the women to live in Kabul for the entire time.
 We have already trained two midwives and will likely fund more as we find women able to live in Kabul for the two years, which is not so easy.

+This program is a way to help bring more skills to the region to help provide safer childbirth and baby checkups to the region now, while we wait and hope for more calm encouraging more doctors to move to the area and while more fully trained Midwives and doctors become available.
 Our Skilled Birthing Attendant training starts with an intensive 4-week program (to be held in December) conducted by a volunteer American doctor, and is in conjunction with another organization; Mountain to Mountain, who is funding some of the expenses for this training as well as ongoing financial and training for the next three years for the group of women.

 Afghans4Tomorrow's responsibility in this program is $20,000, of which we have already raised about $8000.
 I know things are rough for many of you out there, but if you can't help with a donation yourself, maybe you know someone who would be excited about helping such a program, or know people involved in the Midwife movement that might we willing to share with their friends?